Skip to content

 The Exchange:

-3. Extracts scopes from the Biscuit (quote:*, earnings:*)
+3. Reads scopes from the token’s scope claim (quote:*, earnings:*)

 4. Returns subscription-tier pricing (zero marginal cost) for matching resources

-An internal agent at a law firm carries a Biscuit issued by the firm’s IAM system, granting access to legal and credit resources.
+An internal agent at a law firm carries a delegation JWT issued by the firm’s IAM system, granting access to legal and credit resources.

 {